-AB 1603 mandates that initiatives funded by the CalVIP grant shall be "primarily focused on providing violence intervention services to the small segment of the population that is identified as having the highest risk of perpetrating or being victimized by violence in the near future."
+AB 1603 mandates that initiatives funded by the CalVIP grant program shall be "primarily focused on providing violence intervention services to the small segment of the population that is identified as having the highest risk of perpetrating or being victimized by violence in the near future."
+(Pen.
+Code, § 14131, subd. (c).)

 The applicant must describe how it will identify the target population, including the process used to ensure those individuals at highest risk are prioritized.
-The applicant must have a plan for accessing those individuals and providing appropriate interventions based on an individual's needs.
+The applicant must have a plan for reaching those individuals those individuals and providing appropriate interventions based on an individual's needs.
 The target area for grant services should correspond to the target population.

-Activities Eligible for Funding
+Eligible Activities for Funding